MHCommunity/mousehunt-improved/README.md

 ### Fixes

 - Fixes the vertical spacing for the Weekly & Friends checkboxes on scoreboards.
-- Fixes the team icon in the main menu.
+- Updates the team, scoreboard, and forum icons in the main navigation to be the intended ones.
 - Fixes dropdown arrow direction in the top menu.
 - Fixes HUD shadow leftover from old HUD.
 - Fixes Tooltip arrows incorrectly showing side border.